-Although the record was quickly "shelved" mere weeks after its release date due to restructuring at the record company, Lori heralds Untogether is where she found her voice both as a singer and as a writer.
+Although the record was quickly "shelved" mere weeks after its release due to restructuring at the record company, Lori heralds Untogether as where she found her voice both as a singer and writer.

 Opium Concepts: Eric Ratz, Domenic Macri & John Gilbert - Juno Party

 Virgin Music Press photo

 Members of the highly acclaimed Toronto band The Sharks - Cleave Anderson, David Baxter, and Bazil Donovan (Blue Rodeo) join Lori in the studio and on tour.

 Accepting SOCAN #1 Award with David Baxter for Martine St. Clair's "Usure De Jours."